Amla | Emblic | Indian Gooseberry | Amalaki | Emblic Myrobalan

 Amla Fruit Extract is standardized for ≥45% tannins, ≥10% gallic acid, and ≥1% vitamin C.

 Since Amla is a Rasayana, we'd consider it to have adaptogen characteristics and follow hormetic dosing principles (see Neurohacker Dosing Principles) with the dose selected being within a range.
-In clinical studies, Amla fruit extracts have most commonly been used at doses of 250 mg and 500 mg, often taken twice daily.
-In traditional Ayurvedic medicine for eye health support, as an example, Amla fruit extract is given at daily doses of 250 mg to 1 g over many months.
-When used in combination with other fruits or herbs, standardized Amla extracts are commonly used at lower doses—doses as low as 60 mg have been used.
-Since we’re using a standardized Amla fruit extract combined with other fruits and herb extracts, we chose a dose to be consistent with the lower dose range more typically used in combination ingredient studies.
+In clinical studies, Amla fruit extracts have most commonly been used at doses of 250 mg and 500 mg, often taken twice daily [4–10].
+When used in combination with other fruits or herbs, standardized Amla extracts have been used at lower doses—doses as low as 60 mg have been used .
+Since we’re using a standardized Amla fruit extract combined with other fruits and herb extracts, we chose a dose to be consistent with the lower dose range more typically used in combination ingredient studies.*

 Supports retinal mitochondrial function